 Gunvor joined the International Board as Vice Chair in November 2014 and became Chair of the International Board and Members’ Assembly in November 2020.
 She has a wealth of experience in the field of international development, previously working for 16 years in the International Red Cross movement and serving on several humanitarian missions.
 She has chaired the Development Policy Committee for 10 years, advising three Finnish governments on global issues, and has experience in child rights.

 She has served as the vice chair of Crisis Management Initiative, an independent organisation that works to prevent and resolve violent conflicts and has held Board Memberships with UN Live and Friends of the UN, amongst others.
 Gunvor is motivated by trying to make the world a better place by pushing for a better life for all children and especially girls, and for gender equality.

 Carlos Aparicio is a Colombian national and a member of the board of Fundación Plan in Colombia.
 He is a specialist in the academic, administrative and financial education.
-A certified public accountant from the Central University in Colombia with a diploma in financial and administrative management, he is currently the chancellor and legal representative of UNITEC University in Colombia and academic couple Ministry of National Education of Colombia.
+A certified public accountant from the Central University in Colombia with a diploma in financial and administrative management, he has served as the chancellor and legal representative of UNITEC University in Colombia.

 Carlos has worked as director and teacher at the Central University, Iberoamericana University, Libertadores University and the University of the Andes.
 He has been an advisor to the Deputy Minister of Higher Education in Colombia, a consultant for the Organization of the Iberoamerican States, and coordinator of interinstitutional relations at Pan American Association of Educational Credit Institutions.
 From the age of 5 to 18, Carlos was a Plan International sponsored child.